1. MICHEL Catalogues in English und French

 MICHEL products have been awarded well over 600 medals (including 31 gold), diplomas and honorary prizes in the course of the company’s history.
 The expertise of the Schwaneberger publishing house’s staff is outstandingly represented in the MICHEL catalogues.

-MICHEL also enjoys a good reputation in electronic publishing thanks to various software programs, websites and, in particular, the MICHEL online catalogue.
+MICHEL also enjoys a good reputation in electronic publishing thanks to various software programs, websites and, in particular, the MICHEL online catalogue and the MICHEL online library.
 It is no wonder that the MICHEL catalogues have been known for years as the “philatelists’ bible”.
 However, bearing this accolade brings with it the responsibility of always remaining at the top with regard to quality.

 100 years of the MICHEL catalogue